Asian shares mixed ahead of key US inflation data

-TOKYO — Asian shares were mixed Thursday ahead of a closely watched report on U.S. inflation viewed as a good indicator of whether Wall Street's recent rising optimism is warranted or overdone.
+TOKYO — Asian shares were mixed Thursday ahead of a closely watched report on U.S. inflation that is viewed as a good indicator of whether Wall Street's recent rising optimism is warranted or overdone.

 "All eyes are on the arrival of U.S. inflation data this week," Clifford Bennett, chief economist at ACY Securities, said in a report.